diribet/chystat-api-documentation/UploadAPI.md

 ## Authentication

 For authentication we are using [JWT (JSON Web Tokens)](https://jwt.io).
-Note that there is no login mechanism in chy.stat API where the client would obtain a token, so the client is responsible for generating the token itself.
+There is no login mechanism in chy.stat API where a client would obtain a token, so the client is responsible for generating the token itself.
 The token must meet some specific criteria, otherwise the request will be rejected with an appropriate [response](#response).

 We are expecting the token in a form of Base64 encoded strings joined together as